fivequarters/fusebit.io/src/_blog/_posts/google-calendar-react.md

 ## Conclusion

 Google Calendar API is a powerful way to display events in your application.
 This is a widespread use case for many applications.
 We hope this post has helped you understand how to use Google Calendar API in your ReactJS application.
-If you have any questions about using Google Calendar API in ReactJS, feel free to reach out to us on[ Twitter](https://twitter.com/fusebitio) or learn more about integrations [here](https://fusebit.io/integrations/).
+If you have any questions about using Google Calendar API in ReactJS, feel free to reach out to us on [Twitter at @fusebitio](https://twitter.com/fusebitio) or try our [Fusebit integrations](https://fusebit.io/integrations/) yourself.

 _This post was written by Keshav Malik.
 [Keshav](https://theinfosecguy.xyz/) is a full-time developer who loves to build and break stuff.
 He is constantly on the lookout for new and interesting technologies and enjoys working with a diverse set of technologies in his spare time.
 He loves music and plays badminton whenever the opportunity presents itself._